 - Include installation of interpretive signs explaining the function of the project to the public and acknowledging CCG, including the CCG logo.
 Signs may include other project partners and funders, as desired.

 - Costs associated with such signage may be included in the grant request.

 Budget items eligible for funding:

-- Community outreach materials (posters, flyers, etc.) as they relate to the proposed project.
+- Community outreach materials, as they directly relate to the proposed project.

 GrantWatch ID#: 146238

 The CCG awards a minimum grant of $15,000 up to a maximum grant of $175,000.

 Duration/Contract Period: 12 Months: On a limited basis, the CCG Program Director may authorize a project duration that exceeds 12 months based on the project complexity and scope.
 The duration is established at the beginning of the grant contract and represents the period of time that an awardee has to complete the project.